yw2theorycrafter/No-Feedback-Reminder/README.md

 # No-Feedback-Reminder
-Subnautica mod that removes the periodic immersion-breaking, nagging reminder to submit bugs + feedback.
+Subnautica mod that removes the immersion-breaking, nagging reminder to submit bugs + feedback.